ronnie-rios/ronnie-portfolio/README.md

 # Portfolio
-This is my portfolio created using react.
+This is my portfolio created using React.

 ## Technology used:
-* javascript
+* JavaScript
 * React
 * Tailwind